nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Students should not share the same name within the same tutorial group.
 - Phone numbers should only be 8 digits long.
-- Student IDs begin and end with a **capital letter** and should have 7 digits (e.g. A1243567X).
+- Student IDs begin and end with a fcapital letter and should have 7 digits (e.g. A1243567X).
 - A student can have any number of tags, including 0.

 Example:

 - Adds a student called _John Tan_ with phone number _81234567_, email _johntan@u.nus.edu_, student id _A1234567X_
 and tag _student_ to the current tutorial group in view.
   - `addStudent n/John Tan p/81234567 e/johntan@u.nus.edu id/A1234567X t/student`

 Expected Outcome: